 "I'm willing to spend more on eco-friendly products."

-Going back to the research I did of my competitors, I created a feature matrix to find common threads of features my users would be expecting, and to determine the existing pain points so that I could avoid them.
+Going back to the research I did of my competitors, I created a feature matrix to find common threads of features my users would be expecting, and to determine the existing pain points in similar apps so that I could avoid them.

-By analyzing existing scanning apps and synthesizing data from my interview by affinity mapping, I listed out expected and additional features I’d want to include in the app and prioritized using the MoSCoW method.
+When I first worked on this project, I used my competitor feature matrix and interview affinity map to list out expected and additional features I’d want to include in the app and prioritized lowest effort and high impact features using the MoSCoW method.